Orlando

 Leland Mallett CJE, teaches newspaper, yearbook and photography at Legacy High School in Mansfield, Texas.
 He has taught journalism for 23 years.
 His staff has won numerous CSPA Crowns, NSPA Pacemakers and Texas Stars.
 Mallett was named an NSPA Pioneer in 2022.
 He is also a JEA Distinguished Yearbook Adviser.
 He loves the art of telling stories in any media, but most of all, he loves to tell stories about his three amazing kids.

-Sabrina Schmitz CJE is a Walsworth Yearbooks representative, key accounts specialist and the former publications adviser at J.W.
-Mitchell High School in Trinity, Florida.
-Under her leadership, The Stampede yearbook earned multiple CSPA Crowns, an NSPA Pacemaker, and was a Design of the Year Finalist.
-She was Teacher of the Year in 2013, was a District Teacher of the Year Finalist, and teaches at workshops and conventions nationwide.
+Sabrina Schmitz CJE is a representative of Walsworth Yearbooks as the Key Accounts Specialist and is the former yearbook and newspaper adviser at J.W.
+Mitchell High School in New Port Richey, FL.
+Under her leadership, The Stampede yearbook was awarded multiple CSPA Crown awards, a NSPA Pacemaker Award, and was a Design of the Year Finalist in 2012.
+She was recognized as Teacher of the Year in 2013, was a District Teacher of the Year Finalist, and teaches at workshops and conventions around the country.